Delay-Aware Reinforcement Learning for Highway On-Ramp Merging under Stochastic Communication Latency: Conclusion and Future Work

-Instead of using direct vehicle-to-vehicle (V2V) communication, \cite{9197430} focused utilizing realistic sensor data to obtain observations as input to its control framework.
-They also employed a game-theoretic reasoning based on Monte Carlo RL in order to find a near-optimal policy.
-A passive actor-critic (pAC) technique was suggested in \cite{8671752} for selecting a candidate spot for merging then used a multi-policy decision-making method to merge to candidate spots.
+Instead of using direct vehicle-to-vehicle (V2V) communication, \cite{9197430} focused on utilizing realistic sensor data mounted on the ego vehicle to obtain observations as input for its control framework.
+They employed a game-theoretic reasoning based on Monte Carlo RL in order to find a near-optimal policy.
+A passive actor-critic (pAC) technique was suggested in \cite{8671752} for selecting a candidate spot for merging and then used a multi-policy decision-making method to merge to candidate spots.
 They then validated their proposed framework on real-world data with a success rate of $92\%$.

 Latent state inference plays an important role in autonomous driving.
 Knowing surrounding vehicles' intent to yield or not is crucial for ego vehicle's planning and control.
 The drivers' behavior or intention on other vehicles can be estimated by reasoning their underlying driving styles.
-A supervised learning approach for inferring the latent states of other vehicles in a T-intersection was proposed in \cite{ma2021reinforcement}.
-They also adopted graph neural networks to model relational information of the neighboring vehicles.
-However, they assumed that the ego vehicle has access to the latent states of the other traffic participants during training which may not be a realistic assumption.
+A supervised learning approach for inferring the latent states of other vehicles in a T-intersection was proposed in \cite{9562006}.
+They also adopted graph neural networks (GNNs) to model relational information of the neighboring vehicles.